mognog/CursorGeneratedWireMock/README.md

 ### Prerequisites

 - .NET 8.0 SDK or later
-- Visual Studio 2022 or another compatible IDE
+- Cursor IDE (or another AI-powered IDE for the full experience, as this project demonstrates AI-assisted development)

 ### Running the Application